ds-turner/ehr-analysis/README.md

 ### Exposure

-Prescription for a PPI versus prescription for a H2RA.
+New prescription for a PPI compared to new prescriptions for a H2RA.

 ### Potential confounders:
 * Age